aisingapore/ai-practitioner-handbook/book/6-modelling/eval-metrics.md

 Contributor(s): Er YuYang

-This guide assumes that you have a fair understanding of why the shareholders is developing the AI/ML project (understand the business value), and have a reasonable understanding for the implementation difficulty of the evaluation for given the dataset
+This guide assumes that you have a fair understanding of why the stakeholders is developing the AI/ML project (understand the business value), and have a reasonable understanding for the implementation difficulty of the evaluation for given the dataset.

-# High level metrics
+# High level metrics (classification)
-This section covers some of the most common metrics used for evaluating model.
+This section covers some of the most common metrics used for evaluating model for classification problem.
 Do note that this is not exhaustive list by covers common high level metrics that are useful when communicating with stakeholders.

 1. Accuracy = $\frac{TP + TN}{TP + FP + TN + FN}$